 The Frank W. Mayborn Scholarship is awarded to a handful of Baylor students each summer to assist them financially with their summer internship experience in Washington, D.C.
-The scholarship covers summer tuition to allow students to receive Baylor course credit for their internship through the Washington Internship Course.
-The application deadline for Summer 2021 is February 28th.
+The scholarship offers $1000 to help with travel/housing and covers summer tuition, allowing students to receive Baylor course credit for their internship through the Washington Internship Course.
+The application deadline for Summer 2023 is February 28th.

 Click HERE to complete our Summer Internship Indication of Interest Form, which will serve as the application for the Mayborn Scholarship.

 Students interested in the program may also contact the Mayborn faculty advisor, Dr. Pat Flavin (Patrick_J_Flavin@baylor.edu)